How do you make a plan for a crisis situation that you didn’t see coming – the unforeseen crisis?

 So again, write good detailed plans for the risks that you know are going to happen for the things that you can foresee, have good leaders that see the strategic view, get them the tools that let them have the situational awareness of what’s happening and the factors influencing that and build a comprehensive crisis management framework that you can use in any situation, regardless of what has happened in terms of the disruption to your organization.
 That’s it for this episode of the Managing Uncertainty podcast.
 We’ll catch you next week.

-In this episode of the Managing Uncertainty Podcast, Bryghtpath Principal & Chief Executive Bryan Strawser discusses why resilience should be at the top of...
+In this episode of the Managing Uncertainty Podcast, Bryghtpath Principal & Chief Executive Bryan Strawser discusses the key metrics to measure the success of...